-(9) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.
+(6) Failure of a licensed residential facility to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the residential facility's license.

 (D) Requirements for service delivery

 (3) The total number of persons with developmental disabilities living in a home in which an individual receives shared living shall not exceed four.
 When more than three persons with developmental disabilities receive shared living or other supported living services in the same home, the home must be licensed pursuant to section 5123.19 of the Revised Code.

-(4) An independent provider of adult foster care shall reside in the home where the services are delivered and that home shall be the provider's primary, legal residence.
+(5) An independent provider shall reside in the home where shared living is provided and that home shall be the independent provider's primary, legal residence.

-(5) An agency provider of adult foster care shall employ or contract with a natural person to be the caregiver who shall reside in the home where the services are delivered and that home shall be the person's primary, legal residence.
+(6) An agency provider shall employ or contract with a person to be the caregiver who shall reside in the home where shared living is provided and that home shall be the person's primary, legal residence.

-(7) Adult foster care is not available to individuals who are eligible to receive reimbursement for foster care under Title IV-E of the Social Security Act as in effect on the effective date of this rule.
+(7) Shared living shall not be provided to an individual who is receiving foster care services funded through Title IV-E of the Social Security Act as in effect on the effective date of this rule.

-(10) An individual who receives shared living may receive homemaker/personal care when the individuals choose services that take place outside the adult foster care setting and the services are provided by a certified provider of homemaker/personal care who is not the shared living caregiver.
+(10) An individual who receives shared living may receive homemaker/personal care when the individual chooses services that take place outside of the shared living home and the services are provided by an approved provider of homemaker/ personal care who is not the shared living caregiver.

 (a) An agency provider may contract for these services.
-If the agency provider opts to contract, the daily rate for adult foster care may be billed by the adult foster care provider for that day.
+If the agency provider opts to contract, the daily rate for shared living may be billed by the shared living provider for that day.